A localized orthogonal decomposition strategy for hybrid discontinuous Galerkin methods: Numerical Experiments

-in the checkerboard and random cases of Figure \ref{FIG:matrix_a}, respectively.
-Both coefficients are piecewise constant on a domain partition into $2^6 \times 2^6$ small squares, and each cell is either black or white.
-In the checkerboard case, we set $f(x) = 5 \pi^2 \sin(2 \pi x_1) \cos(2 \pi x_2)$, while $f=1$ is chosen in the random case.
+We investigate the behavior of the practical multiscale method~\eqref{eq:locMethod} to approximate the solution to~\eqref{eq:PDEell} with $A$ as defined in Figure \ref{FIG:numerics} (first and second row).
+We refer to these as the checkerboard, random, and channel case, respectively.
+The coefficients are piecewise constant on a domain partition into $2^6 \times 2^6$ small squares, and each cell is either black or white.
+In the checkerboard case, we set $f(x) = 5 \pi^2 \sin(2 \pi x_1) \cos(2 \pi x_2)$, while $f=1$ is chosen in the random case, and $f=100$ in the channel case.

 The theoretical results of our work quantify the error of the multiscale solution compared to a very fine reference HDG solution based on a mesh with mesh size $\fine$ that resolves all the oscillations in the coefficient.
 For our numerical examples, we set $\fine = 2^{-8}$ and work with the linear LDG-H method with $\tau = \tfrac{100}\fine$.
-In Figure~\ref{FIG:results}, we plot the errors of solutions to~\eqref{eq:locMethod} for different coarse mesh sizes $\coarse$ and $\ell=2,3$.
-We present the errors in the energy norm (crosses) and in the $L^2$-norm (circles).
-We observe that for $\ell=2$, the error curve stagnates at some point if $\coarse$ is decreased, which is in line with the theoretical result in Theorem~\ref{t:errloc} that states that $\ell$ needs to be suitably increased with decreasing $\coarse$ to keep the convergence rate.
-In our experiments, $\ell=3$ appeared to be sufficient in that sense.
+In Figure~\ref{FIG:numerics} (bottom row), we plot the errors of solutions to~\eqref{eq:locMethod} for different coarse mesh sizes $\coarse$, $p=1$, and $\ell=2,3,4$.
+We present the errors in the energy norm (crosses) and the $L^2$-norm (circles). \corr{We also include the same experiments with a larger contrast (additional factor 10) and $\ell = 5$ (green graphs, squares depict the $L^2$-error and diamonds the energy error).
+From the theory, one would expect worse behavior with higher contrast, which is not observed here.
+Only the parameter $\ell$ needs to be slightly adjusted.
+Generally, we observe that if $\ell$ is too small}, the error curve stagnates at some point if $\coarse$ is decreased, which is in line with the theoretical result in Theorem~\ref{t:errloc} that states that $\ell$ needs to be suitably increased with decreasing $\coarse$ to keep the convergence rate.